Why you should leave everything and visit the “Forever Wild” Adirondacks now

-As I drive down the winding road, the wilderness stretches out before me like a dreamscape – shadowy and silent in the blue hour.
+As I drove down the winding road, the wilderness stretched out before me like a dreamscape – shadowy and silent in the blue hour.

-The wonderful wilderness takes over the reins from the city in motion.
-Open skies replace skyscrapers.
-I am the lone driver on the spectacular but sleepy highway.
+The wonderful wilderness took over the reins from the city in motion.
+Open skies replaced skyscrapers.
+I was the lone driver on the spectacular but sleepy highway.

-The five-hour drive from New York has drained me but this is no ordinary journey.
-I'm making a pilgrimage to the Adirondack Park in upstate New York.
+The five-hour drive from New York drained me but this is no ordinary journey.
+I was making a pilgrimage to the Adirondack Park in upstate New York.

 A place where on the damp night of September 14, 1901, Vice President Theodore Roosevelt made his legendary night ride from the Adirondack Mountains to the Presidency of the United States of America.

 A region where the word “vacation” was invented as the richest and most powerful men in the US started vacating their homes in summers to spend time in the clean and soothing surroundings of the Adirondacks.

 From Ralph Waldo Emerson, Thoreau, Roosevelts, Rockefellers, Vanderbilts, Morgans, DuPonts to Mark Twain; everyone got gripped by the spell of Adirondacks.

 The Adirondacks is historically the most important but least known park in the US.
 At 6 million acres, it’s the biggest in the lower 48 states – larger than Yellowstone, Yosemite, Glacier, and Everglades national parks combined.